merge/skulls/t440p/README.md

 #### ifd unlock and me_cleaner: the 8MB chip

-With the chips at the edge of the board closer to you, this is the left chip.
-Flashing the left chip is optional but highly recommended.
+With the chips at the edge of the board closer to you, this is the right chip.
+Flashing the 8MB chip is optional but highly recommended.
-It has the same pinout as the other chip.
-When you don't unlock it with an external flasher, you can't flash internally and fix the [security issues](https://en.wikipedia.org/wiki/Intel_Management_Engine#Security_vulnerabilities) in the
+It has the same pinout as the 4MB chip, but the two chips are soldered the opposite way around.
+When you don't unlock the 8MB chip with an external flasher, you can't flash internally and fix the [security issues](https://en.wikipedia.org/wiki/Intel_Management_Engine#Security_vulnerabilities) in the